 The old Statehouse is in Dover, Kent county.
 It is a historical landmark, built-in 1792.
 However, it is a two-story building.
 Moreover, the old Statehouse has courtrooms and legislative chambers on its first floor.
-Also, early photography, artefacts and other documents are on display for history admirers and seekers.
+Also, early photography, artifacts, and other documents are on display for history admirers and seekers.
 It also has the Governor’s presentation and ceremonial office from the 18th century.
 The building is built, with red bricks and English style windows, which represents the old era of the constitution.

 7. The Nanticoke Indian Museum

 Nanticoke Indian Museum is the one Native American Museum in Delaware.
 The Delawareans are very proud of their heritage and openly welcome all the admirers to see and appreciate their significant attractions.
-This museum is a reminder of the Nanticoke Indians, with their artefacts, jewellery and pottery on display.
+This museum is a reminder of the Nanticoke Indians, with their artifacts, jewelry, and pottery on display.
 Moreover, you can glimpse in history by looking at them.
 This famous museum has a former name “Harmon School”.
 Also, the staff of the museum is very informative and provides every single detail about the Nanticoke Indian Museum.

 6. Brandywine Creek State Park

 The Brandywine Creek Park is in the north of Willimington, along with the Brandy Creek.
-Firstly it was a household of Du Pont Family.
+Firstly it was a household of the Du Pont Family.
 Then it became a state park in 1965.
-The park is in the prime location and favourite place for nature lovers.
+The park is in a prime location and a favorite place for nature lovers.
 It is open all year round for nature lovers so that they can enjoy it in every season and weather.
 Biking trails and hiking trails are also present in the park.
 However, trails are not in excellent condition but still can be, used.
 You can enjoy peacefully and see old grown forests and freshwater marshes.